pagopa/io-wallet/packages/react-native-eudiw-pid/README.md

 *   **See**: <https://italia.github.io/eidas-it-wallet-docs/en/pid-data-model.html>

 Data structure for the PID.
-It contains PID claims in plain text as well as verification data with emitter' information
+It contains PID claims in plain text as well as verification data with the issuer's information

 Type: z.infer\<any>